 Question: When and where was Mother Teresa born?

-Answer: Mother Teresa was born on 26 August 1910 as Agnes Gonxha Bojaxhiu in Skopje in Macedonia, Ottoman Empire.
+Answer: Mother Teresa was born on 26 August 1910 as Agnes Gonxha Bojaxhiu in Uskup (now Skopje), Ottoman Empire (now North Macedonia).
 She was baptised on 27 August.

 Question: What were the names of Mother Teresa’s family members?